Residential bridging loans

 Your decision

 Nothing proceeds without your agreement.
-If you want to move forward, the broker will begin the formal application process, which includes instructing a valuation and engaging solicitors.
-If you decide bridging is not right, or you need time to consider, there is no obligation and no cost at this stage.
+If you want to move forward, the broker begins the formal application process.
+If you decide bridging is not right, or you need time to consider, there is no obligation and no cost.

 No credit score impact.
 Checking your eligibility through Squared Money does not affect your credit score.
-No hard credit search is carried out at this stage.
 A formal credit check only takes place if you choose to proceed with a full application through the broker.

 FAQs